COMET: Co-Optimization of a CNN Model using Efficient-Hardware OBC Techniques

 \subsubsection{Split LUT}

-In both parallel and shared LUT techniques, the number of adders and multiplexers grows exponentially.
-Although shared LUTs halve the computation, they still exhibit significant exponential scaling.
-To alleviate this, the LUT is split into two parts.
-The first $P$ terms in the summation defined by $\tilde{Y}_r$ in (\ref{eq:p_defs}) can be implemented using the parallel LUT, requiring $(2^{P-1} - 1) + (P - 1)$ adders and a $2^{P-1}$-to-1 multiplexer (or equivalently, $2^{P-1} - 1$ two-to-one multiplexers).
-The remaining terms are computed similarly, using $(2^{K-P-1} - 1) + (K - P - 1)$ adders and a $2^{K-P-1}$-to-1 multiplexer.
-One extra adder combines the two partial results.
-Thus, the total number of adders is $(2^{P-1} + 2^{K-P-1} - 2) + (K - 2)$, and the total number of 2-to-1 multiplexers is $2^{P-1} + 2^{K-P-1} - 2$.
-A key observation is that decreasing $P$ reduces complexity in the first part but increases it in the second, and vice versa.
-By minimizing the total hardware with respect to $P$, it can be shown that the optimal configuration occurs at $P = \frac{K}{2}$.
-This implies the most efficient design is achieved when both partitions are of equal size.
+In both parallel and shared LUT techniques, adders and multiplexers grow exponentially.
+While shared LUTs halve computations, exponential scaling remains.
+To address this, the LUT is split into two parts.The first $P$ terms in the summation defined by $\tilde{Y}_r$ in (\ref{eq:p_defs}) are implemented using a parallel LUT with $(2^{P-1}-1)+(P-1)$ adders and a $2^{P-1}$-to-1 multiplexer (or $2^{P-1}-1$ 2-to-1 MUXes).
+The remaining $K-P$ terms are computed with $(2^{K-P-1}-1)+(K-P-1)$ adders and a $2^{K-P-1}$-to-1 multiplexer.
+One adder combines the two partial results.
+Thus, total adders are $(2^{P-1}+2^{K-P-1}-2)+(K-2)$ and 2-to-1 MUXes are $2^{P-1}+2^{K-P-1}-2$.
+Decreasing $P$ reduces first-part complexity but increases the second, and vice versa; minimizing total hardware shows the optimum at $P=K/2$.
 The proposed LUT architecture based on this technique is shown in Fig.~\ref{fig4}(c).
 It can be observed that the chain of adders is replaced by a single adder for the first $K/2$ section, while the other term is computed using a subtractor.
-The remaining two partial sums are simply the two's complements of these results.
+The remaining two partial sums are simply the twos complements of these results.
 A similar structure applies to the second $K/2$ section as well.